What is a Ridge Augmentation?

 Ridge augmentation may be performed immediately after the tooth is removed, to avoid the need for a second procedure later.
 In cases of severe infection, the grafting may not be successful, so it can be delayed until the area heals.
 If needed, additional bone grafting can be added at the time of implant placement.
 Once the area has healed and the bone has matured, a dental implant can be placed.

 A ridge augmentation procedure is typically performed in Drs.
-Meraw or Plonka’s office under local anesthesia, and patients can return to normal activities.
+Meraw, Plonka or Lopez-Torres’s office under local anesthesia, and patients can return to normal activities.
 Sedation options are also available.